GSKang94/my_Documentation/assets/notes/React.md

 - Elements are the smallest building blocks of React apps.

+* An element is like a single frame in a movie: it represents the UI at a certain point in time.

 - An element describes what you want to see on the screen

   ```jsx